siriusctrl/UniPublic/eodp/README.md

     - **same as motivation of namespace i think**
 11. Difference between XML and JSON, and where they suit
 	- JSON dont have tags, instead, it use brackets to structure data
-	- JSON is simler and more compact/lightweight than XML and easier to parse, which originally designed to speed up interactions.
+	- JSON is smaller and more compact/lightweight than XML and easier to parse, which originally designed to speed up interactions.
 Widely used for storing data in noSQL database.
 	- XML allows complex schema definitions (via re) and allows formal validation.